Calvary Community Church

 That their hearts may be encouraged, having been knit together in love

 He’s talking about the corporate body, not just me, but us.
-Knowledge in love together as we’re standing together as a body.
+Knowledge and love together as we’re standing together as a body.
 For what reason?
 To keep false teaching as far away from us and each other as we possibly can.
-We stand firm because Satan is slick and if we’re not in it together then he’s going to knock us down.
+We stand firm because Satan is slick, and if we’re not in it together, then he’s going to knock us down.